Frank Guide to Speed Dating

 Every way to meet someone new is a good way.

-Though friends, through the Internet, blind dates, approaching someone you want to meet, at a workshop, matchmaking companies, business conventions...if you want to meet new people, there is no bad way to do it.
+Though friends, through the Internet, blind dates, approaching someone you want to meet, at a workshop, matchmaking services, business conventions...if you want to meet new people, there is no bad way to do it.

 One of my personal favorite ways is Speed Dating.